 Lay summaries must be written in plain English and be understandable to a non-scientific audience, as the panel will use this when reviewing your application.

 The panel don't always use the main proposal to review your application, so the lay summary should clearly describe the aims of the research.
 Applicants should NOT cut and paste from the main proposal.

 Please refer to the guidelines on writing a lay summary for examples and helpful tips.

 Demonstrate how your research relates to diabetes

 Diabetes UK funds research that has the greatest chance of improving the lives of people with diabetes.
-It is therefore important that you clearly communicate how your research relates to diabetes and fulfils this criteria.
+It is therefore important that you clearly communicate how your research relates to diabetes and fulfills this criteria.
 Please consider the following tips when writing your application: